joost-morsink/FF-admin-module/wiki/index.md

 Donation ..> Charity : benificiary
 Option *-- Donation : invests

-Donation - Allocation : n relates to 1
+Allocation - Donation : on behalf of n
-Allocation .> Charity : for
+Allocation ..> Charity : for
-Option <.
+Option <..
 Allocation : by
 Transfer .> Charity : for
 url for Donor [[./donor]]
 url for Donation [[./donation]]